EthanMcBloxxer/ethanmcbloxxer.github.io/_posts/1970-1-1-luau-documentation.md

 and some even utilize Metatables or Methods.

 Another thing to note is that code inside of the ModuleScript will be ran.
-Functions inside of them don't run automatically (as functions don't run without being called), so you can make code inside of the ModuleScript run on calling:
+Functions inside of them don't run automatically (as functions don't run without being called), so you can make code inside of the ModuleScript run on calling, but only once:

 ```lua
 print("Ran ModuleScript")